-Each mounting foot of the front, main and lateral rollbars must include a reinforcement plate of a material of at least the same thickness as the wall of the tube to which it is being welded (minimum 3mm).

-Each mounting foot must be attached by at least three bolts, minimum M8 150 grade 8.8, on a steel reinforcement plate at least 3mm thick and of at least 120cm area which is welded to the bodyshell (see drawings K13 to K18).
-The mounting feet may alternatively be welded direct to the reinforcement plate.
-This does not apply to backstays (see 1.3.3).
+Each leg of a main, lateral or front rollbar must be attached, via a mounting foot, by at least three bolts, minimum M8 ISO grade 8.8 and utilising a steel reinforcement plate of a material of at least the same thickness as the wall of the tube to which it is being welded (minimum 3mm) and of at least 120cm2 area which is welded to the bodyshell (see drawings K13 to K18).
+The mounting foot or leg may alternatively be welded directly to the bodyshell/reinforcement plate in accordance with drawing K13.
 1.3.3.
 Backstays.
 These are compulsory and must be attached near the roofline and near the top outer bends of the main rollbar on both sides of the car.
 They must make an angle of at least 30° with the vertical, must run rearwards and be straight and as close as possible to the interior side panels of the bodyshell.
 Their materials specification, diameter and thickness must be as defined in 1.4.1.
+Forward facing stays are permitted if an angle of 30° cannot be achieved with Backstays, providing they do not unduly impede Driver and Co-Driver access to the vehicle.
 Their mountings must be reinforced by plates.
-Each backstay should be secured by bolts having a cumulative section area at least two thirds of that recommended for each rollbar leg mounting in 1.3.2 above, and with identical reinforcement plates of a least 60cm area (see drawing K19).
+Each backstay should be secured by bolts having a cumulative section area at least two thirds of that recommended for each rollbar leg mounting in 1.3.2 above, and with identical reinforcement plates of a least 60cm2 area (see drawing K13).
 A single bolt in double shear is permitted, providing it is of adequate section and strength (see drawing K20) and provided that a bush is welded into the backstay.
-The mounting feet may alternatively be welded direct to the reinforcement plate.
+The mounting foot or backstay may alternatively be welded directly to the bodyshell/reinforcement plate in accordance with drawing K13.
 1.3.4.
 Diagonal Members.
 At least one diagonal member must be fitted.
 Their location must be in accordance with drawings K5 or K6 and they must be straight.
 The combination of several diagonal members is permitted.
 Where two diagonals in the form of a cross are used, at least one of the diagonals must be a single piece tube.
 The attachment points of the diagonal members must be so located that they cannot cause injuries.
 They may be made removable but must be in place during events.
 The lower end of the diagonal must join the main rollbar or back-stay not further than 100mm from the mounting foot.
-The upper end must join the main rollbar not further than 100mm from the junction of the backstay joint, or the backstay not more than 100mm from its junction with the main rollbar.
+The upper end must join the main rollbar not further than 100mm from the junction of the backstay joint, or the backstay not more than 100mm from the main rollbar.
 They must comply with the minimum specification set out in 1.4.1.
 A diagonal member fixed to the bodyshell must have reinforcement plates as defined in 1.3.3.
 1.3.5.
 Optional Reinforcement of ROPS.
 The diameter, thickness and material of reinforcements must be as defined in 1.4.1.
 They must be either welded in position or installed by means of demountable joints.
-Reinforcement tubes must not be attached to the bodyshell.

-(a) Transverse Reinforcing Members:
+Reinforcement tubes must not be attached to the bodyshell. (a) Transverse Reinforcing Members:

 The fitting of two transverse members as shown in drawing K9 is permitted.
 The transverse member fixed to the front rollbar must not encroach upon the space reserved for the driver or co-driver.
-It must be placed as high as possible but its lower edge must not be higher than the top of the dashboard.

-(b) Doorbars (for side protection):
+It must be placed as high as possible but its lower edge must not be higher than the top of the dashboard. (b) Doorbars (for side protection):